alenegro81/knowledge-graphs-and-llms-in-action/chapters/ch09/Readme.md

 ## Named Entity Disambiguation

 ### Getting started
 The construction of the Knowledge Graph requires to download multiple ontologies from the Unified Medical Language System (UMLS) platform.

-For the access to these files, you need to sign in in the following page: https://uts.nlm.nih.gov/uts/login using one of the proposed identity providers, including Google or Microsoft.
-After the authentication step, you can get your API key by clicking the link "*Get Your API Key*" and copy it in the `Makefile`.
-Further information on the programmatic access is available here: https://documentation.uts.nlm.nih.gov/automating-downloads.html.
+To access these files, follow these steps:

+1. Sign in at UMLS Login using one of the available identity providers, such as Google or Microsoft: https://uts.nlm.nih.gov/uts/login.
+2. After authentication, retrieve your API key by clicking on "*Get Your API Key*".
+3. Copy the API key into the `Makefile`.

+For more details on programmatic access, refer to the official documentation: https://documentation.uts.nlm.nih.gov/automating-downloads.html.

 #### Install requirements